mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 I can envision the following scenario for Long-Polling:

-1. The client opens a connection but sends nothing, waiting for server to send something.
-This is the basis of the Long-Polling algorithm.
-2. Proxy kills the connection after 2 minutes.
-3. Server sends UIDL but the message is lost.
+1. Client encounters out-of-order message as described above.
+2. Client gives up waiting for the older message and sends resync over a new fresh connection.
-4. Client resyncs successfully.
+3. The server responds, and the client resyncs successfully.
-5. Client immediately opens a new connection but sends nothing.
+4. Client immediately opens a new connection but sends nothing.
 Goto 1.

 TODO: XHR/WebSocket